siznax/blacklivesmatter/power-1998-greene.md

 of your past assistance and good deeds.
 He will find a way to ignore you.
 Instead, uncover something in your request, or in your alliance with him, that will benefit him, and emphasize it out of all proportion.
-He will respond enthusiastically when he sees some¬ thing to be gained for himself.
+He will respond enthusiastically when he sees something to be gained for himself.

 **14. POSE AS A FRIEND, WORK AS A SPY**